What is IVM?

 What are the common side effects or risks of the IVM procedures?

 Because there is little to no hormone stimulation of the ovaries with IVM, it almost greatly lessens the chance of developing ovarian hyperstimulation syndrome (OHSS) compared with IVF patients.
 This is a risk that IVF patients face, particularly ones with polycystic ovarian syndrome (PCOS).

 Like with any type of ART, there is also the chance of a multiples pregnancy if more than one embryo is inserted.

 Who could benefit from using the new IVM procedure?

-There are a few groups of women who could benefit from the lack of hormones used to promote in vivo egg maturation in IVM:
+There are a few groups of women who could benefit from not needing hormone injections to mature the eggs before collection:

 - Women with polycystic ovarian syndrome (PCOS), who are more prone to ovarian hyperstimulation syndrome (OHSS), which can be a fatal condition.
 Since IVM does not stimulate the ovaries, there is little to no risk of developing OHSS.

 - Women who are recovering or in remission from cancer, since some of the hormonal factors used to stimulate the ovaries could also stimulate any cancer tissue left behind.